aminprodhan/event_management_backend/README.md

 - **User Authentication**: Secure login and registration system.
 - **Role-Based Access Control**: Admin, User.
-- **Event Creation & Management**: Create, edit,viwe and delete events.
+- **Event Creation & Management**: Create, edit,view and delete events.
 - **Event Dashboard**: View an overview of all events.
 - **Event Search**: Users can search for a specific event.
 - **Attendee Management**: Register and manage attendees.